 In Section 3, we derive important theorems, solely from conditions (E1)-(E3), concerning the possible states of the system.
-In Section 4, we characterize the time evolution of these states, first in its most general form under conditions (E1)-(E3) alone, then on the basis of a further, empirically testable assumption (E4).
+In Section 4, we characterize the time evolution of these states on the basis of a further, empirically testable assumption (E4).
 Section 5 considers various possible ontological pictures consistent with our probabilistic notion of state.

 All these investigations are expressed in terms of relative frequencies, which by definition satisfy the Kolmogorovian axioms of classical probability theory.
-This means that any physical system-traditionally categorized as classical or quantum, or "more general than quantum"-that can be described in operational terms can be described within classical Kolmogorovian probability theory; including the system's state, time evolution or ontology.
+This means that any physical system-traditionally categorized as classical or quantum-that can be described in operational terms can be described within classical Kolmogorovian probability theory-whether we talk about the system's probabilistic state, time evolution or ontology.
 In the second part of the paper, at the same time, we will show that anything that can be described in these operational terms can, if we wish, be represented in the Hilbert space quantum mechanical formalism.
 It will be proved that there always exists: